-Structural techniques or white-box testing validates components that meet established functional requirements and maps their paths.
+Structural techniques or white-box testing validate components that meet established functional requirements and map their paths.
 For example, it might involve setting a series of conditions to see which path the code follows through the program based on the input.

 3. Error-Based Unit Testing Techniques

 Error-based techniques work best if the original programmer handles the testing because they are familiar with their work.
 Also known as gray-box testing, this uses test cases and performs risk assessments to identify defects.